 Our dynamic course builds skills in thinking critically, analytically, and reflectively, enabling you to see design’s ‘big picture’ and its essential details.
 You will pursue design as cross-media practice, recognising how history and theory inform design, and conducting professional practice.

-Our graphic communication and design graduates are in high demand because the combination of creative, production, and client-facing skills we teach help to prepare our students for industry after graduating.
+Our graphic communication and design graduates are in high demand because we teach a combination of creative, production and client-facing skills, which help to prepare you for industry after graduating.

 We have close links with industry.
 Employers such as IBM Design and Oxford University Press are actively engaged with our teaching and offer individual feedback on student projects.